 Plant Family: Asteraceae

-Milk thistle has been revered for thousands of years as an effective healing herb.
+Milk thistle has been revered for thousands of years as an effective herb.
 However, early on all parts of the plant were used for a variety of purposes.
 The leaves were extensively utilized and often eaten as a vegetable.

 Milk thistle supports the liver's natural detoxification process.*